openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 If the initial report was already managed by the CoC Team, a different set of CoC Team members should be chosen to manage the appeal process.
 The CoC Team may choose to involve external people if needed.

 If the appeal follows an incident report managed by a project, the project is expected to participate in good faith in the appeal process and to share all the information related to the incident report with the CoC Team.
+The CoC Team is expected to consider project and community needs during the appeal and may involve the Cross Project Council if necessary and project leadership if appropriate.

 Appeals do not delay or block the execution of decisions communicated in the response.